UK Crossroads: 4-Way Priority and the Right-Turn Rule

 Uncontrolled crossroads (no signs, no markings) rely entirely on the default UK priority rule: give way to traffic from your right.
 This is the same rule as roundabouts and unmarked junctions.

-In practice, uncontrolled crossroads work best with eye contact and judgment.
+In practice, uncontrolled crossroads work best with eye contact and judgement.
 If two cars arrive at perpendicular roads at roughly the same time, the driver on the right has priority.
 If one car has clearly arrived first, common practice is to let them go regardless of the strict rule.
 Examiners on the test understand both behaviours and assess whether the candidate has reasoned about the priority.
+The junctions and priority guide covers the same default rule at T-junctions.

 The most common test scenario at a crossroads is two vehicles approaching from opposite directions, both turning right.
 Each is turning across the other path.
 The two passing methods are: